Garad/Project_test/README.md

-# Project to test GitHub
+# Project to test GitHub and Git system

 ### This is just testing the ability and strength of git

 ## Tester:
 * Qusai Abu Hilal
 * Mahmood Garad
-* Muhammad Attas
+* Comming soon.